 Besides the immediate monetary loss, the longer-term fallout from a malware attack can be devastating.
 There’s the public relations nightmare and reputational damage done to the brand.
 Other consequences include regulatory compliance issues, legal action, operational disruption, lost customers, cancelled contracts, raised insurance premiums and difficulty obtaining credit.
 In a 2017 global study, over 30% of firms reported a loss of revenue and nearly 25% lost customers as a result of a data breach.

 Unfortunately, there is no such thing as 100% security.
 However, you can take precautions and safeguards to protect your data, reduce the likelihood of being a victim of an attack, and ensure you can recover quickly should the worst happen.
 Many CIOs now think in terms of when will our organisation suffer a breach, and how will we respond to minimise the impact.
 Although there is no silver bullet of data protection, you can take a number of precautions.
 In the remainder of this blog, we will look at anti-virus as a crucial piece of your security puzzle.

 Security at the Endpoint

 So why is anti-virus important?
 Anti-virus is a key component of endpoint protection and is used to prevent, detect and remove malicious software.
-It helps protects against a variety of attacks including viruses, ransomware, Trojans, worms and many other types of attacks.
+It helps protect against a variety of threats including viruses, ransomware, Trojans, worms and many other types of attacks.
 If you don’t have anti-virus software deployed across all of your devices we recommend you address this immediately.